A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Proof of

 \subsection{Approximation of $v$ by $u$ by induction}

-Lastly, we show that $v \leq u + E_1(t) $ by induction backwards from the final time.
+Lastly, we show that $v \leq u + E_1(t) $ (where the discretization error $E_1$ is defined below) by induction backwards from the final time.
 In doing so, we are proving the associated regret is approximately $u$.
 If one accepts the use of our myopic player, then the bandit problem can be viewed as a Markov chain with $(\eta, \xi^r, \xi^h)$ as its state space; in this setting the PDE for $u$ is the backwards Kolmogorov equation associated with the scaling limit of this Markov chain.

 This proof is similar in character to the proof of Theorem 3 in \cite{kobzar}.
 Specifically, initialization of the induction follows from the fact that $u(\eta, \xi,0) =v(\eta, \xi, 0) + E_1(0)$ where the function $E$ is given by